Aquarium Driftwood, Aquarium Tank, Aquascaping, Driftwood Tank

 To avoid that, start the process with sketching your desirable aquarium’s landscape.

-• the type and shape of driftwood you wish to put in your aquarium, whether it is positioned vertically or horizontally, how large it is, whether you can put it on the corner or in the middle of the aquarium.
+• The type and shape of driftwood you wish to put in your aquarium, whether it is positioned vertically or horizontally, how large it is, whether you can put it on the corner or in the middle of the aquarium.

-• other decorative items (if any), whether it goes with aquatic plants (usually give its best effect in heavily planted aquarium tanks), rocks, artificial caves, how to arrange them with driftwood to create a unique landscape.
+• Other decorative items (if any), whether it goes with aquatic plants (usually give its best effect in heavily planted aquarium tanks), rocks, artificial caves, how to arrange them with driftwood to create a unique landscape.
 If you do not have any specific ideas, you can refer to relevant websites instructing how to design driftwood aquariums to determine your aquascaping style.

-Cleaning Driftwood: Now comes the processing steps.
+Now comes the processing steps.
 Cleaning your driftwood is a must even if you buy it in specialized stores.
 Your newly bought driftwood may remain dirt or debris which may cause changes in water conditions of your aquarium.
 To mitigate that risk, cleaning cannot be skipped.
 Use a clean brush to gently scrub the driftwood thoroughly to remove any dirt or debris.
 Do not use any soap or chemical cleansers as any residue will pollute your aquarium.

 The cleaned driftwood then needs soaking to saturate and curing.

-Boiling Driftwood: This is optional but recommended.
+This is optional but recommended.
 Boiling driftwood has several benefits.
 Among others, it encourages more tannins to leach out faster, sterilizes the driftwood, kills algal or fungal spores.
 The process is not complicated.
 All you need to do is boil your driftwood for 1-2 hours.

-Curing Driftwood: Put your driftwood in a large bucket and let it submerged underwater for a minimum period of 1-2 weeks.
+Put your driftwood in a large bucket and let it submerged underwater for a minimum period of 1-2 weeks.
 Make sure the entire piece is completely underwater.
 Checking the soaking regularly to see if water change is needed.
 If the water is darkened, empty all of the water and gently rinse the driftwood.
 Then, fill the bucket with clean dechlorinated or RO water and continue soaking the driftwood.
 Repeat this process until you no longer notice any significant discoloration for several days in a row.

 Now, your driftwood is ready for placement.
 See your sketch and start the decoration.